 Discrimination in programs and services due to a disability is prohibited at Western Connecticut State University and is a violation of state and federal law.
 To file a complaint of discrimination because of a disability, contact Jesenia Minier-Delgado, Chief Diversity Officer, University Hall 214, at 203.837.8277 or email@example.com.
 Please note that the discrimination complaint procedure does not replace and is not a substitute for other established university procedures such as judicial, grade appeal, housing, public safety, or other such policies and procedures.
 Students with disabilities are held to the same standards and must follow established policies and procedures as other students at Western Connecticut State University.

 When I applied for services I gave you a copy of my documentation.
 How can I obtain a copy of my documentation?

 A written, signed, and dated request for documentation is needed along with a photo id.
 Students can obtain the Authorization for Release of Disability Documentation at AAS.
 Students submitting the request through email will have to provide a written request and indicate they are signing electronically.
 Once the request for documentation is received, AAS will provide a copy of the documentation to the student through the requested format (mail, email, fax, in-person).
 Please provide 3-5 business days for processing.
 Students who have changed their names will need to provide proof of name change.

 How long do you keep my record for?

-Files for students who are registered with the office (approved for accommodations/services) are maintained for five years from date of graduation or date of last enrollment.
-Accommodation Intake Forms are maintained for 2 years for a student who requests accommodations by completing an Accommodation Intake Form but fails to provide documentation.
-Documentation is maintained for 2 years for documentation received on behalf of a student but the student fails to submit an Accommodation Intake Form or does not attend WCSU.
+Files for students who are registered with the office (approved for accommodations/services) are maintained for five years from the date of graduation or date of last enrollment.
+Accommodation Intake Forms are maintained for two years for a student who requests accommodations by completing an Accommodation Intake Form but fails to provide documentation.
+Documentation is maintained for two years for documentation received on behalf of a student but the student fails to submit an Accommodation Intake Form or does not attend WCSU.

 Family Members and Prospective Student Questions